Registering a move from abroad

 Student at Leiden University

 Are you moving to the Netherlands to study at Leiden University?
+At the beginning of each semester (September and Februari), Leiden University holds special town hall registration sessions for newly-arriving students.
+At other times of the year, please make an appointment directly with the town hall.
 You can find detailed information about this subject on the university’s English-language website.

 Registration of Non-Residents